vlfeat/autonn/doc/TUTORIAL.md

 The access methods for network variables are `getValue`/`setValue`, and for their derivatives `getDer`/`setDer`.

 For serious training tasks, we should use the highly optimized GPU routines of MatConvNet and Matlab's `gpuArray`.
-We first need to select a GPU (e.g. GPU #1) with `gpuDevice(1)`.
-We can then mark the `images` input to be automatically transferred to the GPU, as follows:
+We can mark the `images` input to be automatically transferred to the GPU, as follows:

 ```Matlab
 images.gpu = true;